'F*ck off Pogba' - Man Utd midfielder booed by fans in Stretford End as he is substituted vs Norwich

 The Frenchman had failed to supply any key touches throughout a first half that saw the hosts blaze into a two-goal lead through Cristiano Ronaldo, before Kieran Dowell had hooked home a response on the stroke of half-time, followed by a Teemu Pukki equaliser after the break.

-A failure to impose much on the game subsequently led to the choice by Rangnick to hook him for Marcus Rashford - and as Pogba entered the pitch, clutches of Red Devils fans could be heard to chant obscenities at the playmaker as he left the action.
+A failure to impose much on the game subsequently led to the choice by Rangnick to hook him for Marcus Rashford - and as Pogba departed the pitch, clutches of Red Devils fans could be heard to chant obscenities at the playmaker as he left the action, before Ronaldo rode to the rescue with a matchwinner for his latest hat-trick in United colours.